Working Cat Program: How It Works

-Supporting a barn cat is the safest way to control the rodent population in your barn.
+Supporting a working cat is the safest way to control the rodent population in your barn.
 There are no poisons for children and pets to get into and no need to set nasty traps.
 They will help keep rodents away from grain and food storage areas, and you’ll enjoy watching the cats as well as have the satisfaction of giving them a much-needed home!
-Consider adopting a barn cat.
+Consider adopting a working cat.
 We will assist you while the cats settle into their new home.

 Due to the nature of the program, we may not have suitable cats available immediately but will try to fill your request as soon as possible.
-We will maintain a waiting list, as the number of cats available as candidates for the Barn Cat Program fluctuate.
+We will maintain a waiting list, as the number of cats available as candidates for the Working Cat Program fluctuate.
 Filling out an application is the first step to adopting.
-A Urban Cat Coalition volunteer will contact you to go over the process after we receive your application.
+An Urban Cat Coalition volunteer will contact you to go over the process after we receive your application.

 Cats who came from an outdoor colony but cannot go back due to extremely dangerous living conditions.